Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution

 We also observe that the galaxies in overdense environments are more massive than field galaxies at the same redshift, as in each mass bin, the median stellar mass of cluster galaxies is $\sim0.1-0.2$ dex higher than that of field galaxies.
-The more massive galaxies are intrinsically more metal-rich.
-To reduce potential bias of different stellar mass distribution in field and cluster galaxies, we in addition build a mass-matched Field sample.
+More massive galaxies are intrinsically more metal-rich.
+Although this is expected to be a small effect, to reduce the potential bias of different stellar mass distributions in field and cluster galaxies, we additionally build a mass-matched field sample.
 We select the field galaxy that is closest in stellar mass to each cluster galaxy and measure the metallicity in the same way discussed above.
 The measurements in the three mass bins of the cluster and field subsets are listed in Table \ref{tab:r3_info}.
 We find that, at the same stellar mass, the cluster galaxies are overall metal-richer by $\sim0.2$ dex compared to their field counterparts, regardless of the choice of \citetalias{Sanders_24} or \citetalias{Chakraborty_24} R3 calibrations.
 The offset of the mass-matched sample is also presented in Fig.~\ref{fig:d_oh}, and remains consistent with the predicted offsets in MZR.

-\section{The Fundamental Metallicity Relation}
+\section{The fundamental metallicity relation}

 The fundamental metallicity relation (FMR) relates metallicity, stellar mass and star formation rate (SFR) \citep[e.g.,][]{Lara-lopez_10,Mannucci_10,Curti_20,Sanders_21,Baker_23}.
-It is a key scaling relation to understand the physical processes in galaxy evolution. \citet{Ellison_08} show that galaxies with higher SFR systematically exhibit lower metallicity than those with lower SFR at fixed stellar masses. \citet{Lara-lopez_10} and \citet{Mannucci_10} further show that the scatter in mass-metallicity relation can be reduced if the SFR is introduced as a secondary parameter with stellar mass, i.e., in terms of SFR--MZ relation.
+It is a key scaling relation to understand the physical processes in galaxy evolution. \citet{Ellison_08} show that galaxies with higher SFR systematically exhibit lower metallicity than those with lower SFR at fixed stellar masses. \citet{Lara-lopez_10} and \citet{Mannucci_10} further show that the scatter in the mass-metallicity relation can be reduced if the SFR is introduced as a secondary parameter with stellar mass, i.e., in terms of the SFR--MZ relation.
 We apply the parametrization of \citet{Andrews_13} to describe the SFR--MZ relation by finding the value of $\alpha$ that minimizes the scatter in the metallicity at a fixed $\mu_\alpha$, defined as: